SquirrelGrip/meter-reader/README.md

 A simple service is used to process each line, delegating to specific line processors to validate the current context and the line itself for data.
 Once each line is considered valid within the context of the file, the line is processed.

 ### Database Choice: H2
 I chose a database with some transaction control.
-Because of the assumption made earlier, it should be possible to write data to the database as we are processing, but if an error is found later in the file, that data should not be committed.
+Because of the assumptions made earlier, it should be possible to write data to the database as we are processing, but if an error is found later in the file, that data should not be committed.

 To store in the database, Hibernate was used.
 While this has some overhead in performance, and an opinionated right outer join model, given the time and object oriented nature, it made sense.
 JDBC template from Spring could be more performant, but also come with a larger overhead elsewhere.